E-Commerce Business Provides Higher UPS Dividend Growth Potential

 I believe the dividend is safe from a reduction in the foreseeable future.

 However, I do have some concerns about the company’s financial position as indicated in their balance sheet.
 Also, the company has high dividend payout ratios.

 These factors limit my UPS dividend growth forecast.
 And suggest UPS should be held as part of a diversified investment portfolio.

-Long term, I expect the UPS dividend to grow at a rate that is less than earnings growth.
+Long term, I expect the UPS dividend to grow at a rate less than earnings growth.

 I believe this because of